sdodlapa/teamflow/DEVELOPMENT-PROGRESS-TRACKER.md

 **🎯 Remember**: The plan is your guide.
 Trust it, follow it, and update this tracker religiously to ensure we reach our 45-day goal of a market-leading platform.

-**📖 Next Action**: Read `PHASE-1-CORE-UI-INTEGRATION.md` → Day 10 section before starting any code work!
+**📖 Next Action**: Read `PHASE-2-PRODUCTION-POLISH.md` → Day 19 File Management Restoration section before starting any code work!

 ---